So many choices, so little coverage: The bikini, specifically the (sometimes) cheeky surf bikini.

 They distribute the weight on the chest and keep everything secure.

-This bikini style also prevents the top from falling off because it doesn’t come with any ties.
+This bikini style also prevents the top from falling off when surfing because it doesn’t come with any ties.

 Generally speaking, you want to look for swimwear that has thick straps, which are comfortable and offer the most support, especially if you have a larger chest.